 Make it a positive experience, not a negative one.
 You can literally make anything into a game with younger kids.

-I hope this information helps to guide you as a minimalist parent.
+I hope this information helps to guide you like a minimalist parent.
 Please share your own thoughts and experiences in the comments!

 About The Author: